Martyn Finlay: Political career

-As party president Finlay was highly critical of the lack of drive in the party, feeling Labour should take the offensive over industrialization rather than sit about and answer criticisms as National made them.
+As party president Finlay was highly critical of the lack of drive in the party, feeling Labour should take the offensive over industrialisation rather than sit about and answer criticisms as National made them.
 He primarily thought the retirement of Nash as leader would be the remedy and after Labour returned to opposition after the 1960 election he began pressing for Nash to resign.
 In October 1961 he gave notice of motion to the national executive that the caucus should be asked to consider the leadership.
 In February 1962 Finlay withdrew his notice of motion after Nash met with the national executive.
 By June Nash told Finlay and the caucus that be would resign at the end of the year unless caucus requested otherwise.
 However by December Nash had still made no move to resign and Finlay penned a statement to the members of caucus, including Nash, bluntly requesting Nash's retirement from the leadership.
 Finlay was criticised for the letter itself and the manner of its presentation, as instead of attending caucus and presenting it himself, he went to Auckland to appear in court, and left it to Jim Collins (a trade union member of the executive) to read it to the caucus on his behalf on 6 December.
 At the beginning of the meeting Nash told caucus that he would resign at a caucus meeting in February and would not be a candidate for re-election.
 Only after which Collins then read Finlay's letter.
 The letter caused a stir in the caucus and it was resolved unanimously that the letter be not received.

 Later he represented the Waitakere electorate from 1963 to 1969, then the Henderson electorate from 1969 to 1978, when he retired.
 Soon after re-entering parliament he was designated Labour's Justice Spokesperson.
 By the time he re-entered parliament Nash had retired from the leadership and been replaced by Arnold Nordmeyer.
-Finlay though highly of Nordmeyer and his abilities, but thought he was too isolated from his colleagues to be a successful leader.
+Finlay thought highly of Nordmeyer and his abilities, but thought he was too isolated from his colleagues to be a successful leader.
 He still felt Nordmeyer was treated unfairly when he was toppled as leader by Norman Kirk.